-Objective and Lead Performance Indicator 2000/01 2001/02 (April - December) 2002/03 performance target performance target 1.
-To prevent and disrupt terrorist activity (Assistant Commissioner, Specialist Operations) The number of terrorist attacks in London n/a none set n/a zero 2.
-To achieve an effective response to suspected and actual terrorist incidents (Assistant Commissioner, Territorial Policing) The number of scenes managed to a very good standard 72.1% none set 76.2% 80%
+Objective and Lead Performance Indicator 2000/01 performance 2001/02 (April - December) target performance 2002/03 • target • target 1.
+To prevent and disrupt terrorist activity (Assistant Commissioner Specialist Operations) The number of terrorist attacks in London Not available none set Not available Zero 2.
+To achieve an effective response to suspected and actual terrorist incidents (Assistant Commissioner Territorial Policing) The number of scenes managed to a very good standard 72.1% none set 75% 80%